 - Relevant legislation in force.

-Entrust will maintain a continuous 24/7 ability to internally respond to any high priority Certificate Problem Report, and where appropriate, forward such complaints to law enforcement and/or revoke an Entrust EV Multi-Domain SSL Certificate that is the subject of such a complaint.
+Entrust will maintain a continuous 24/7 ability to internally respond to any high priority Certificate Problem Report, and where appropriate, forward such complaints to law enforcement and/or revoke an Entrust EV Multi-Domain SSL/TLS Certificate that is the subject of such a complaint.